 On November 27, Officer Lincoln Karnoff responded to a Pennington Lawrenceville Road address for the report of a theft.
-Sometime between 9:30am and 10:10am that morning, someone took a
+Sometime between 9:30am and 10:10am that morning, someone took a factory tire and rim for a 2012 Honda Civic, which had been located near the

 Later that day, Officer Karnoff responded to the Pennington Circle Wells Fargo Bank for the report of a possible fraud in progress.
 After speaking with bank personnel, it was determined that a man had presented a fake credit card and a fake driver’s license in the name of another person in an attempt to gain access to a banking account.
 The suspect was placed under arrest and transported to police headquarters where he was charged with forgery and presenting a false government document and was later lodged at the Mercer County Correction Center.
 His case will be reviewed by the Mercer County Prosecutor’s Office.